Rebecca E. Adrian

 Evolutionary biology across winged systems

-Explaining the mechanisms that underlie condition-dependent signals remains a key challenge in behavioral ecology.
-My recent work has shifted to the new field of mitonuclear ecology, applying my zoological background to tackle how mitochondrial variation influences physiological and behavioral performance (see the two publications here and here).
-Currently, I use the model system of the fruit fly to explore how variation at the cellular level cascades upward to variation in behavior--particularly mating display behaviors.
+Explaining the mechanisms that underlie condition-dependent signals remains a key challenge in behavioural ecology.
+My recent work has shifted to the new field of mitonuclear ecology, applying my zoological background to tackle how mitochondrial variation influences physiological and behavioural performance.
+Currently, I use the model system of the fruit fly to explore how variation at the cellular level cascades upward to variation in behaviour--particularly mating display behaviors.
 The genetic lines I have developed are also excellent for testing the Mother's Curse hypothesis and the functional effects of mitochondrial genetic variation.

 Background and banner photos from Grand Teton National Park in Wyoming, USA--the site of my first field research position